arnoldschan/rd-handbook/README.md

 ## 5. Code Editor
 In LnData, we mainly use [VS Code](https://code.visualstudio.com/) in coding.
 Why?
-- It's owned by Microsoft, so it'll keep be updated.
+- It's owned by Microsoft, so it'll keep being updated.
 - It's flexible, can write any programming language on it
 - Can be extended with plenty of extensions choices.

-### Must have extensions for any projects:
+### Must-have extensions for any projects:
-- [GitLens](https://marketplace.visualstudio.com/items?itemName=eamodio.gitlens): to extend vscode's built-in git.
+- [GitLens](https://marketplace.visualstudio.com/items?itemName=eamodio.gitlens): to extend VS code's built-in git.
-- [EditorConfig for VS Code](https://marketplace.visualstudio.com/items?itemName=EditorConfig.EditorConfig): to automatically configure the code format, such as number of space, trailing space, etc.
+- [EditorConfig for VS Code](https://marketplace.visualstudio.com/items?itemName=EditorConfig.EditorConfig): to automatically configure the code format, such as the number of space, trailing space, etc.
 - [Conventional Commit](https://marketplace.visualstudio.com/items?itemName=vivaxy.vscode-conventional-commits): to standardize commit message.
-- [Git Graph](https://marketplace.visualstudio.com/items?itemName=mhutchie.git-graph): to visualize the project's git branches in graph.
+- [Git Graph](https://marketplace.visualstudio.com/items?itemName=mhutchie.git-graph): to visualize the project's git branches in a graph.

 You can see the attached `.vscode` extension recommendation file in [HERE](attachment/any-project/.vscode/)

 ### Extensions for Python projects:
 - [Python](https://marketplace.visualstudio.com/items?itemName=ms-python.python): all in one extension pack for Python.
-My favourite is the typing prediction.
+My favorite is the typing prediction.
 - [Python Docstring Generator](https://marketplace.visualstudio.com/items?itemName=njpwerner.autodocstring): to auto template the docstring.

 You can see the attached `.vscode` extension recommendation file in [HERE](attachment/python-project/.vscode/)

 ### Auto Format Python Code
 ![AutoFormat](https://user-images.githubusercontent.com/17570430/66901870-d32ab080-efff-11e9-99f3-39d09ef32ffa.gif)
-VS code able to reformat the code automatically on each save.
+VS code is able to reformat the code automatically on each save.
-- Make sure you're under virtual environment
+- Make sure you're in virtual environment
 - `pip install black`
 - on VS Code: `Settings (Ctrl+,) ` > `Search "Format on Save"` > `Check the setting "Editor: Format On Save"`
 - `> Search "Python Formatting Provider"` > `Choose "black"`